 Finally, Switzerland promotes efficient international arbitration because an arbitral award that was rendered by a tribunal with its seat in Switzerland can only be set aside for very limited reasons, and only the Swiss Federal Tribunal (the highest Swiss judicial authority) is competent to hear such a case.
 There is even the possibility to exclude any challenge proceedings (see 11.2 Excluding/Expanding the Scope of Appeal).

-Key industries that usually appreciate arbitration as dispute resolution method are the pharmaceutical industry, the construction industry, commodity traders, as well as exporters of technical equipment.
+Key industries that usually appreciate arbitration as a dispute resolution method are the pharmaceutical industry, the construction industry, and commodity traders, as well as exporters of technical equipment.

 The financial industry in Switzerland is not yet a frequent user of arbitration and it will be interesting to follow the developments in this regard.